bitcrowd/javascript/README.md

 Apart from our development processes and practices, we are employing additional methods for ensuring high code quality:

-1. *Linting* ensures that code is written in a consistent style and conforms to pre-defined standards.
+1. *Automated Code Formatting* & *Linting* ensure that code is written in a consistent style and conforms to pre-defined standards.
 2. *Tests* are useful as a design tool, for documenting your code and making sure it works correctly.
 Good tests allow you to change your code's structure without breaking its behaviour, during refactorings for instance.